johnson7543/chatsheet-assessment/DEPLOYMENT.md

 railway up
 ```

+**Notes:**
-**Note:** The project includes `railway.toml` which configures Railway to use the Dockerfile with CGO enabled for SQLite support.
+- The project includes `railway.toml` which configures Railway to use the Dockerfile with CGO enabled for SQLite support.
 If you encounter CGO-related errors, ensure this file is committed to your repository.
+- The backend CORS is configured to allow requests from Vercel deployments (`*.vercel.app`), localhost, and the configured `FRONTEND_URL`.
+Make sure to set `FRONTEND_URL` to your production Vercel domain.

 #### Option 2: Render